-Medical treatment - seeking consent following accident or injury emergency medical treatment.
+Medical treatment - seeking consent following accident or injury

+Schools may experience problems when a child has had an accident and consent might be needed for emergency medical treatment.
 The Children Act 1989 provides that people who do not have parental responsibility but nonetheless have care of a child may do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child's welfare.